tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Aside:
 For this website, the default spacing palette with some added custom pairs worked alright.
 I felt it was a decent balance between constraint and freedom.

-### Remake your design the Utopia way

-aka Bring it all together.

-Since I left some "room for experimentation" during the previous steps (aka I gave vague instructions), You might have already redesigned your wireframes using the Utopia system.
-If so, congratulations, You're done with the hard part and can go to the next step to start implementing!

-Otherwise:

--   Generate a system using the Utopia plugin.
-By now You should have some ideas for all the parameters.

--   Create a fresh set of frames for `min` and `max` to house your upcoming redesign.

--   Design your project using the generated system.
-You know how to handle text.
+---

+Now You should have a design that's pretty Utopian.
+And if You ever need to do it all again, You are well prepared: You know how to wrestle with text.
 You know 3 ways of handling spacing.
 You are at peace with the grid.
 Go out there, make some mistakes and enjoy that sweet consistency!

 ### Implement